zakr0112/pythonseminars/Sessions/README.md

 # Sessions
 Welcome to the sessions folder!
 Above you will find the Weeks, and clicking through will present the 'Homework' practicals, along with any short content learned in the seminar

-Weeks should be up to date now, with 1 through 7 being working directories, and week 8 added for next week
+Week 1 through 8 should have all of the up-to-date session code as of 20/11/2023